 - Management of joint bank accounts

-- Arrangement regarding investing: in certain purchases, such as houses
+- Arrangement regarding investing in certain purchases, such as the marital residence or rental houses

-- Management of finance management: such as credit card spending and payments, and savings contributions
+- Management of finances, such as credit card spending and payments and savings contributions

-- Education financial support: such as arranging putting one or the other through school
+- Education financial support, such as arranging to put one or the other through school

-- Settlement of potential disagreements: such as using mediation or arbitration.
+- Settlement options, such as using mediation or arbitration.

 Ensuring the Enforceability of Prenuptial Agreements

 When an antenuptial or prenup is drafted and entered into willingly by both parties, it is legally enforceable.

 The guidelines for establishing and enforcing a prenuptial agreement are outlined under the Georgia Domestic Relations Code.
 To be valid in a future action for divorce, your prenup must not interfere with the rights of third parties, prior purchasers, or creditors and meet these qualifications:

 - Was the prenuptial agreement entered into willingly by both parties, without any coercion?

 - Is it in writing and signed by at least two witnesses?